krgamestudios/krgamestudios.com/public_html/src/errata.md

 Prerequisites for classes have changed.
 They are as follows:

 * Onion Knight: The character is below 16 years of age.
 Cannot be multiclassed.
-* Pauper: No base stat thst is 13 or above.
+* Pauper: No base stat that is 13 or above.
 Cannot be multiclassed.
 * Fighter: STR 13 or above.
 * Privateer: DEX 13 or above.
 * Soldier: CON 13 or above.